 Explore the sections below for more information.
 Reach out for help with breastfeeding if you have any questions, concerns, or worries.
 If you have a premature baby, twins, or other unique infant feeding needs, you may need some extra help.

-Breastfeeding is normal, yet it is a learned skill.
-During pregnancy it is helpful to learn about what to expect with feeding your baby.
 When baby arrives, it may take time, practice, and support to get the hang of things.
 Take it one step at a time - every feed counts.
+To prepare for feeding your baby, explore the resources below and the different sections of this webpage.

-Access to breastfeeding information online
+Access breastfeeding information online

 - Breastfeeding/chestfeeding online modules (self-paced) - Fraser Health